History of Des Moines Diocese

 Bishop Edward Daly, a Dominican and former secretary in the Apostolic Delegation in Washington, D.C., became the shepherd of the diocese.
 He assisted at the historic Vatican II meetings, and died when his plane crashed on a runway leaving Rome.

 Since the 1970s, the Diocese of Des Moines has been welcoming refugees and newcomers.
 The effort began with refugees fleeing from Vietnam and Laos, and continued by including refugees from Bosnia, Sudan and other African countries.
-Currently, refugees from Afghanistan are being helped by the diocese.
 In addition, the diocese has worked to meet the pastoral and social needs of immigrants from Mexico, Guatemala and other Central American countries.